 1.Semantic textual similarity

-Two words are semantically similar means that two words gives the similar meaning (synonyms in more or less).
+A challenge for natural language processing is when two words are semantically similar meaning that two words give the similar meaning (synonyms in more or less).

 Ex: Adjective tepid and lukewarm have very similar meaning.
 Therefore, tepid water and lukewarm water gives the same meaning that we can say tepid and lukewarm are semantically similar.

 But the question is how we can we teach this thing to a computer machine such that it can identify the semantically similar meanings like our brain does…????

 For that, first we need to understand how the computer works.
 Computer understand only the numbers and it cannot understand the word strings.
 Therefore, we need to find a method to convert the word strings into number.
 Here the Word embeddings comes into play!!

 In the simplest form, Word embedding is a number/vector representation of a word.
 These word embeddings can be generated from a shallow neural network trained on large data corpuses which are available as pre-trained word embeddings or using the method of bag of words.
 Word2vec by Google, Glove word embeddings by Stanford university and fastText by Facebook are the most popular pre-trained word embeddings among the models that are currently available.

 1.1.1 Bag of words

 Bag of words represents the frequency of the occurrence of a word in a corpus (tally the occurrence of the word).

 Ex. first few lines of text from the book “A Tale of Two Cities” by Charles Dickens, taken from Project Gutenberg.